Wondering how to be strong mentally? Here are 10 things mentally strong people do.

 Many people don’t realize how important it is to set healthy boundaries.
 Psychotherapist, Amy Morin is the author of 13 Things Mentally Strong People Don’t Do.
 Morin says that when people don’t set physical and mental boundaries they give away their personal power.

 But setting these boundaries gives you room to grow.
-It helps you be more compassionate, experience less stress and anger, and more peace.
+It helps you be more compassionate, experience less stress and anger, and have more peace.

 6. Be aware of your emotions.